libratbag/libratbag/DBusInterface.md

 uint of the current button mapping (if mapping to button)
 #### `SpecialMapping`
-- type: `s`, read-only, mutable
+- type: `u`, read-only, mutable

-String of the current special mapping (if mapped to special)
+Enum describing the current special mapping (if mapped to special)
 #### `KeyMapping`
 - type: `au`, read-only, mutable